Masjid al-Qiblatayn (Somalia)

 circa 870–750 BCE

-The construction of this Mosque is tied to the History of Islam in Somalia.
+The construction of this Mosque is deeply tied to the History of Islam in Somalia.
 In Zeila, a Dir city, the mosque Masjid al-Qiblatayn is known as the site of where early companions of the Prophet, and the local Somalis, established a mosque shortly after the first Migration to Abyssinian.
 By the 7th century, a large-scale conversion to Islam was taking place in Somalia, first spread by the Dir clan family, from their construction of this mosque, to the rest of the nation afterwards.

 Islam in the Sub-saharan Africa